imbev/simplematrixbotlib/README.md

 ## In Progress:
 - ### Add more examples
 - ### Improve Documentation
+- ### Add choice of actions to execute at bot login

 ## Planned:
 - ### Add more match filters